By David Joel Miller

 Jails and prisons have psychiatric units.
 They can put people on suicide watch.
 So just because you say you are suicidal will not prevent you serving a prison term.

 People often confuse some very different ideas and the result is that they think things are one way when they are not.
-Here are the different concepts, very over simplified.
-All of these for the record are very different from the popular conception of “crazy.”
+Here are the different concepts, very oversimplified.
+All of these, for the record, is very different from the popular conception of “crazy.”

 Not guilty by reason of insanity.

 This may get you off from the prison term but you may not be happy with the way it goes.
 Not guilty by reason of insanity means that at the time you committed the crime you did not understand that what you were doing was wrong.
 This is way beyond seriously and persistent mental illness and has nothing much to do with saying you want to kill yourself.

 People who get this verdict go to a long-term psychiatric facility.
 You do not just stay for your 5 or 10.
 You stay until some psychiatrist is willing to risk his license on saying that you will not do this thing again and that you now have learned the difference between right and wrong.

 I hear from clients who have been in these places that had they been up to going back to prison they might have chosen the prison.